Coco supports $15 minimum wage

 Our reaction to that is two fold.
 First, if a current business is only surviving by paying its workers a paltry $11.75 an hour, that business doesn’t deserve to stay around.
 Second, there is a mountain of evidence from across North America to show that increasing the minimum wage doesn’t lead to job losses.
 Also there is evidence that putting more money into the pockets of low paid workers leads to more money being spent in local economies and thus stimulating job creation.

 “The maximum push, however, has come from our American friends — never mind Donald Trump — who have broken the barrier without breaking the back of big banks or small business: San Francisco’s non-unionized minimum wage is now U.S. $14, (about $17.50), and will hit $15 by 2018 ($18.77).
 That’s the economic reality that recent research relies upon, that business is blind to, that Ontario voters are waking up to, and that smart politicians are paying attention to.
 The only thing we have to fear about the minimum wage is fear-mongering itself.”
 Toronto Star, Oct.12

-At CoCo, all our employees are already at or above next January’s proposed minimum wage of $14.00.
-We look forward to moving their salaries beyond $15.00 as soon as possible.
-That’s not because we are making big profits – in fact we are not and it is a rare event when either of the two owners can take a pay cheque for themselves.
+At CoCo, all our employees are already above the new minimum wage of $14.00.
+In fact they are at or above the proposed minimum of $15.00 proposed for January 2019.
+That’s not because we are making big profits – we are not and it is a rare event when either of the two owners can take a pay cheque for themselves.
 But we realise that our business depends on the four women who work for us.
-If they are happy (and we realise that salary isn’t the only determinant of employee happiness) and they exude this feeling to our clients, then to pay our employees well is good for business.
+If they are happy (and we understand that salary isn’t the only determinant of employee happiness) and they project this feeling to our clients, then to pay our employees well is good for business.